Protecting children from radicalisation Advice for adults worried about a child

 Look for signs of bullying, and make sure that they know they can talk with you about it.
 Often children might feel scared or embarrassed, so reassure them it's not their fault that this is happening, and that they can always talk to you or another adult they trust.
 Alert your child’s school so that they can be aware of the issue.

 - Dealing with offensive comments about a child’s faith or background

 If you think your child is making unkind or abusive comments, it’s important to intervene.
 Calmly explain that comments like this are not acceptable.
 Your child should also understand that someone’s beliefs do not make them a terrorist.
 You could ask them how they think the other child felt, or ask them how they felt when someone said something unkind to them.
 Explain what you will do next, such as telling your child's school.

-Watch this video to see how three parents answered their children's questions based on footage from Paris.
+Watch this video to see how 3 parents answered their children's questions about terrorism.

 Get more support and advice